 Our income

-Where possible, expenditure is fully or partially funded by those who directly benefit from that expenditure through user pays (such as bus fares for those using the Metro bus service) or if a project has national benefits through central government grants.
+Where possible, expenditure is fully or partially funded by those who directly benefit from that service through user pays methods (such as bus fares for those using the Metro bus service) or if a project has national benefits through central government grants.

 Expenditure not funded by grants and user pays income is funded through general rates, targeted rates or use of reserves.